Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 There are plenty of commercial cat-eye rinse products for sale at local pet stores for use at home.
 Make sure that when shopping for eye rinse for your cat, you are buying products with good reviews and legible labels!

-Oregon grape has antibacterial properties that can help fight conjunctivitis.
+Oregon grape has antibacterial properties that can help fight pink eye.
 Owners can place two drops of Oregon grape tincture into a half an ounce of distilled or sterile water.
-After the mix is complete, apply 2 to 3 drops of the solution into the infected eye twice daily.
+After the mix is complete, apply 2 to 3 drops of the solution into the affected eye twice daily.

 Final Thoughts – Cat Eye Infection Home Remedies

 Next time you see your cat winking at you too much, it may not be a friendly greeting.
-Eye infections in cats are common, but can usually be easily remedied.
-As an owner, you should be able to take care of your cat’s eye infection at home.
-If your cat has reoccurring eye infections, please see a vet as this may be a sign that there is something else wrong.
+Eye problems in cats are common, but can usually be easily remedied.
+As an owner, you should be able to take care of your cat’s eye issues at home.
+If your cat has reoccurring eye conditions, please see a vet as this may be a sign that there is something else wrong.

-Thoroughly clean bedding and pillows that may have been infected or shared with infected pets.
-It doesn’t take much to get an eye infection, but luckily there are plenty of home remedies to assist you in such a predicament.
+Thoroughly clean bedding and pillows that may have been shared with other pets.
+It doesn’t take much to get an eye condition, but luckily there are plenty of home remedies to assist you in such a predicament.
 Additional information.